 This post was contributed by advocates Graciela, Brianna and Rachel

-The effects of domestic violence on survivors can be profound and long lasting.
+The effects of domestic violence on survivors can be profound and long-lasting.
 As medical and cosmetic technology has progressed, survivors have more options for removing or changing the physical evidence of abuse.
 But, healing the emotional effects can be more challenging.
-One option for survivors who are in the process of healing from abuse is working with a support or service animal.
+One option for survivors who are in the process of healing from abuse is working with a service or support animal.